 Stem cell therapy is also a viable option for helping to repair damaged tissue and build new, healthy tissue.
 Stem cells are collected from the patient and then injected into the heel to target the plantar fascia.

-To learn more about how to avoid plantar fasciitis, read our previous article here.
-At Stem Cell Carolina, we offer a wide range of regenerative medicine therapies as treatment options to various injuries and ailments, including plantar fasciitis.
+At Stem Cell Carolina, we offer a wide range of regenerative medicine therapies to treat injuries and ailments, including plantar fasciitis.
 Our specialists offer various treatment options that are tailored to your injury, lifestyle, and needs.
-If you suffer from persistent plantar fasciitis and stopping running is not an option you are willing to live with, contact our clinic for your evaluation today.